 Faculty Salary Adjustment Program

 Each year the Faculty Salary and Budget Committee (FSBC) recommends to the University Academic Senate (UAS) how funds, as available for faculty salary increases, are to be administered.
 The document wherein the resulting salary increase process is described is titled the Faculty Salary Adjustment Program.
-It is distributed to teaching members of the faculty during the initial stages of the process, usually by the end of the winter term.
+It is distributed to teaching members of the faculty during the initial stages of the process, usually by the end of the winter semester/term.

 The pool of available funds each year is characterized as a percent of current faculty base salaries, i.e., X.X% in the "generic" copy.

 Questions about the process should be directed to your unit head.
 Suggestions for the improvement of the process should be communicated to your college’s representative on the Faculty Salary and Budget Committee as early as possible during the Fall Semester.
 The Committee considers revisions each year.

 The Board of Trustees approves annually an increase in funds available for salary increments.

 1. Fund Allocation.

 a.
 Fifteen percent of the total increment funds available are retained by the Provost for special salary adjustments.
 All of these funds will be expended for these purposes.